kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 Your service may or may not need a set of node specific settings from the user.
 We refer to such settings as *resources*.
 If your service needs such resources, then there are two options available:

-1. The ‘Resource options endpoint’.
+1. The ‘Resource options endpoint’

-In this case your service needs to be able to provide a list of options for the customer (Automation Center user) to select from via a drop-down list in the program node dialog.
+In this case, your service needs to be able to provide a list of options for the customer (Automation Center user) to select from via a drop-down list in the program node dialog.
 To enable this feature the ‘Resource options endpoint’ needs to be implemented.

 For example, if your service sends SMS messages, you will want to set up the content of the messages first.